simpleidserver/SimpleIdServer/docs/documentation/openid/protectapiclients.md

 }
 ```

 * Edit the `Startup.cs` file and configure the authentication.
 Copy the following content in the `ConfigureServices` method.
-The `TokenValidationParameters` class contains importants properties used during access token validation.
+The `TokenValidationParameters` class contains important properties used during access token validation.

   * **IssuerSigningKey** : Certificate public key used to check the signature of the access token.
 Exponent and modulus are part of the public key.
   * **ValidIssuer** : URL of the OPENID server.